nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 1. Move the file (`Socius.jar`) to a folder you want to use as the _home folder_ for your Socius Application.

 1. Double-click the file to start the app.
 You should see the following screen similar to the one below appear within a few seconds.
-Alternatively for Mac users, you can try going to the terminal and typing in `java -jar Socius.jar` in case double-clicking does not work.
+(If  double-click does not work, you can go to the terminal and type in `java -jar Socius.jar`.
+Ensure that the terminal is in the directory of the `Socius.jar` file.)

    ![Ui](images/Ui.png)

-1. Note that the app comes with some sample data by default.
+* Note that the app comes with some sample data by default.
 Type **`clear`** in the command box to remove those sample data.

-1. You can refer to the next section on [Features](#features) for more details of each command.
+* You can refer to the next section on [Features](#features) for more details of each command.
 Alternatively, you can go to [Command Summary](#command-summary) for an overview of all commands.

-1. The following are some example of commands you can try.
+* The following are some example of commands you can try.
 Type the command in the command box and press `⤷Enter` to execute it.

     * **`list`** : Lists all contacts.